isabella232/document-services.en/help/usecases/FinanceWorkflowsJava.md

 In this example, starting with your PDF documents, you extract the net asset value for your three funds and show them in a table.
 You can pull other information as well, such as charts and tables, based on your requirements and the data available.
 You can even bring in data from other sources.

-After your report is generated — in this example, in an Excel format — you can use Adobe PDF Tools operations to convert the report back to a PDF document and protect it.
+After your report is generated — in this example, in an Excel format — you can use Adobe PDF Services operations to convert the report back to a PDF document and protect it.

 To convert the report from Excel format to a PDF document, use the following operation: